genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 }
 ```

-4. Create test showing where the user cannot complete action successfully due to permissions.
-JaneDoe is not authorised due to not having an entry in the auth cache map ENTITY_VISIBILITY for Counterparty with ID 1 (In fact, at the moment user JaneDoe has no entries at all in the ENTITY_VISIBILITY map).
+4. Create a test showing where the user cannot complete an action successfully due to permissions.
+JaneDoe has no entry in the auth cache map ENTITY_VISIBILITY for Counterparty with ID 1 (In fact, at the moment user JaneDoe has no entries at all in the ENTITY_VISIBILITY map).
+Therefore, she should be refused permission to complete the action.

 ```kotlin
 @Test